 Considering the structure of the host layers in closer detail, it is useful to recall that any host level protocol had to be layered on top of the host-IMP interface provided by the IMP subnetwork.
 Thus there was a rough two-layer structure to begin with, already.
 Moreover, if accessing the host-IMP interface was to occur in some orderly fashion, then a sensible means of managing and multiplexing different application level communications would be required.
-Plus, given the administrative separation between the IMP subnetwork and the host level issues to be addressed, there was a strong case for introducing a lower level host layer to insulate specific application layer protocols from changes to the IMP subnetwork and the interface provided by the IMPs.202

-Quickly, a rough structure featuring three distinct conceptual layers emerged-with a common host-host protocol at the center, plus 'that which is below' (the actual network) and 'that which is above' (the various applications).203 By circa 1971, the notion of a general purpose host-host protocol and a certain hierarchy of layers at the host level had taken a firm hold in the host sites community.
-More specifically, there were three core notions: (1) there was a host-host protocol that took care of multiplexing and managing host level application processes desiring network access onto the host-IMP interface provided by the IMP to which the host was connected; (2) application level connections to peer hosts were generally initiated using an Initial Connection Protocol (ICP);204 and (3) Telnet and FTP together with suitable common intermediary data representations205 became sufficiently entrenched so as to allow remote logins and data transfers between virtually arbitrary hosts without having to implement special purpose emulators or adapt to a destination's idiosyncratic data formats, etc. (Figure 4.9).206 Note that neither of those notions were rigidly enforced by any entity; standards, if any, emerged by what Clark would later call "rough consensus" and "running code" (Clark 1992a).
-Most importantly, there was nothing that kept applications from sidestepping any of the layers depicted in Figure 4.9-note the "ad hoc" space and the variations in layering structure for Telnet, FTP, and RJE.207
+And, given the administrative separation between the IMP subnetwork and the host level issues to be addressed, there was a strong case for introducing a lower level host layer to insulate specific application layer protocols from changes to the IMP subnetwork and the interface provided by the IMPs.
+Quickly, a rough structure featuring three distinct conceptual layers emerged-with a common hosthost protocol at the center, plus 'that which is below' (the network) and 'that which is above' (the applications).
+By circa 1971, the notion of a general purpose host-host protocol and a certain hierarchy of layers at the host level had taken a firm hold in the host level community.
+Specifically, there were three core notions: (1) there was a host-host protocol that took care of multiplexing and managing host level application processes desiring network access onto the host-IMP interface provided by the IMP to which the host was connected; (2) application level connections to peer hosts were generally initiated using an Initial Connection Protocol (ICP); and (3) Telnet and FTP together with suitable common intermediary data representations became sufficiently entrenched so as to allow remote logins and data transfers between virtually arbitrary hosts without having to implement special purpose emulators or adapt to the destination's idiosyncratic data formats, etc. (Figure 4.9).
+However, neither of those notions were rigidly enforced by any entity; standards, if any, emerged by what Clark would later call "rough consensus" and "running code" (Clark 1992a).
+Most importantly, there was nothing that kept applications from sidestepping any of the layers thus constructed - note the "ad hoc" space and the variations in layering structure for Telnet, FTP, and RJE in Figure 4.9.
+The one network-wide standard that eventually came to pertain to all of the hosts of the Arpanet was the host-host protocol - constituting the primary spanning layer for host level applications.
+Everything above and below this spanning layer largely remained subject to much smaller scale local considerations and frequent amendments.